Suppression of the elastic scattering cross section for 17Ne + 208Pb system: Results

-Based on the parameters in set (B) of Table~\ref{parameters_17ne}, we plotted the theoretical $P_{\textrm{el}}$ ratio and angular distribution of the breakup cross-section emerging from the nuclear component for inelastic scattering interaction as the solid black line in Fig.~{\ref{om_cal}}.
-In these calculations, the theoretical $P_{\textrm{el}}$ ratio and angular distribution of the breakup cross-section was consistent with the experimental data for almost all scattering angles except for one or two points.
-As can be seen from the set (B) of Table~\ref{cross-sec}, we can see that part of the fusion cross-section has shifted to inelastic scattering one due to the addition of a new nuclear part of the inelastic scattering interaction, as we expected.
+Based on parameter set (B) of Table~\ref{parameters_17ne}, we plotted the theoretical $P_{\textrm{el}}$ ratio and the angular distribution of the breakup cross section emerging from the nuclear component for inelastic scattering interaction, as shown by the solid black line in Fig. ~{\ref{om_cal}}.
+In these calculations, the theoretical $P_{\textrm{el}}$ ratio and angular distribution of the breakup cross section were consistent with the experimental data for almost all scattering angles, except for one or two points.
+As shown in set (B) of Table~\ref{cross-sec}, part of the fusion cross section shifted to inelastic scattering because of the addition of a new nuclear component of the inelastic scattering interaction, as expected.

-Ultimately, we calculated the inelastic scattering, breakup reaction, and fusion cross-sections expressed in Eq.~(\ref{T-br}), which are listed in set (B) of Table~\ref{cross-sec}.
-As presented in set (B) of Table~\ref{cross-sec}, the inelastic scattering cross-sections exhibited a greater contribution through the nuclear interaction than by the Coulomb excitation one.
-In contrast, the breakup reaction cross-section can be seen that the contributions of the two interactions are similar.
-Another interesting point that the contribution of DR cross-section (the sum of the inelastic scattering and breakup reaction cross-sections) to the total reaction was approximately half ($\sigma_{\textrm{DR}}$/$\sigma_{\textrm{R}}$ $\approx$ 0.52) of the total reaction cross-section as shown in set (B) of Table~\ref{cross-sec}.
-This implied that a significant portion of the elastic scattering channel was converted to the DR channel, such as the inelastic scattering and breakup reaction.
+Finally, we calculated the inelastic scattering, breakup reaction, and fusion cross sections expressed in Eq. (\ref{T-br}), which are listed in set (B) of Table~\ref{cross-sec}.
+The results showed that the inelastic scattering cross sections exhibited a greater contribution through the nuclear interaction than through Coulomb excitation.
+By contrast, the breakup reaction cross section showed that the contributions of the two interactions were similar.
+Interestingly, the contribution of the DR cross section (i.e., the sum of the inelastic scattering and breakup reaction cross sections) to the total reaction was approximately half ($\sigma_{\textrm{DR}}$/$\sigma_{\textrm{R}}$ $\approx$ 0.52) of the total reaction cross section, as shown in set (B) of Table~\ref{cross-sec}.
+This implies that a significant portion of the elastic scattering channel is converted to the DR channel through processes, such as inelastic scattering and breakup reaction.